pmorganelli/vscode-timer/README.md

 <Two to three sentences describing your project.
 It is a super cool project that
 does some fun things.>

-<Are you a Tufts CS student?
-Are you sick and tired of keeping track of how long you spend on
-CS40, CS15, or any other programming courses?
+Are you a Tufts CS student?
+Are you sick and tired of keeping track of how long you spend on CS40, CS15, or any other programming courses?
 Meet CodeClock, a smart and seamless way to keep track of your time spent, and a fun way to compare your time programming with your friends.
 Using our VSCode Extension, you can effortlessly start a timer when you begin a project and stop the timer when you put in a submission.
 We take care of the rest for you.
-After inputting an email, your data gets sent to our database where we neatly organize a leaderboard with all your statistics. >
+After inputting an email, your data gets sent to our database where we neatly organize a leaderboard with all your statistics.

 Team Member Contributions:
     <Harry Lynch>: <Entirety of backend logic and database storage>
-    <Peter Morganelli>: <Majority of VSCode Extension logic and dev testing>
+    <Peter Morganelli>: <VSCode Extension logic and dev testing>
-    <Brendan Roy>: <Wrapped up Extension and testing with email address behavior>
+    <Brendan Roy>: <Expanded Extension functionality and testing with email address behavior>
     <Nathan Lee>: <Profile page and general frontend behavior>
     <Harrison Tun>: <Welcome page, leaderboard page, session logs page, general frontend behavior>
     <Jonah Pflaster>: <Idea for the project, enviornment, and logs>